 The opening scene of the series was filmed at Coconut Isle in Kaneohe Bay.
 Also known as Mokuoloe, and pictured below, the small island serves as a research facility for marine biology and is a short swim off of Oahu.

 The island, now about 28 acres in size, was previously just 12 acres.
-In the 1930’s owner and Fleishmann yeast heir, Chris Holmes II, created more island using sand, coral rubble, and other landfills.
+In the 1930’s owner and Fleishmann yeast heir, Chris Holmes II, created more islands using sand, coral rubble, and other landfills.
 He housed many pets.
 Later, during WW2, the island was a rest station for US Navy flyers.
-In the 1940s, it was purchased by a group wishing to create an exclusive and private resort, Coconut Island Club International.
+In the 1940s, it was purchased by a group wishing to create an exclusive and private resort for visitors, Coconut Island Club International.
 The concept failed, and in 1950, the 32-room Coconut Island Hotel opened.
-Part of the island had already donated to the University of Hawaii for marine research.
+Part of the island had already been donated to the University of Hawaii for marine research.

-Series pilot and first episode filmed on Kauai.
+Series pilot and the first episode of Gilligan’s Isle filmed on Kauai.

 Many think of the show being filmed here on Kauai, but that is not the case.
 Only the pilot was filmed on Kauai, at Moloaa Beach.
 The remaining episodes were at CBS in Studio City, California.
 Before settling on the Kauai location, Catalina Island was under consideration, but ultimately they chose Kauai for its tropical splendor and palm trees.